remotelyliving/doorkeeper/README.md

 ### Enter Doorkeeper (if you can)

-There are a few feature toggle framework and libraries out there already.
+There are a few feature toggle frameworks and libraries out there already.
 And many of them are fine.
 Doorkeeper was born our of a previous experience with one and wishing what it could be.

 ### Dynamic Usage

 Doorkeeper is storage agnostic, and has a few helpers to help translate what you decide to persist and how you want to load it.
-But however you choose to setup it's config, you can toggle your feature on and off by changing that configuration.
+But however you choose to setup its Feature Set (features + rules), you can toggle your feature on and off by changing that configuration.

 ### Wiring it up